Fidelis adores to direct, preferably plays which are out of the ordinary and crammed with theatrical opportunity.

 Fidelis directed the reading of this wildly original musical version of the Pied Piper, by Coleen Murphy, with a cast of 22, including 5 paedophile rats.
 The cast included George Irving, Sian Thomas, Carsten Hayes, Rupert Frazer, Robin Hooper, Christopher Webber, Frances Lowe, Angus Imrie and Pauline Moran

 ‘The reading of this play was extraordinary with a fantastic cast who played with such zest and enthusiasm.
 The director should be applauded in gaining such a cast and bringing to the play such enlightenment.’
-London Theatre Reviews
+London Theatre Review

 Fidelis directed this musical version of Susanna Centlivre’s play The Custom of the Country.
 The cast included Sian Thomas, Robert Gwilym, Celia Imrie and Paola Dionisotti.